MicrosoftDocs/azure-devops-docs/docs/artifacts/tutorials/private-powershell-library.md

 ## Register repository

 1. Run the following command to create a credential object.
-Replace the placeholders with the appropriate information.
+Replace the placeholders with the correct information.

     ```powershell
     $username = "<USER_NAME>"